CERTIFIED SCHOOL PSYCHOLOGIST

 Your children depend on you for knowledge and guidance.
 Perhaps this is the perfect moment to teach them moderation, one of the most valuable lessons in this new world full of everything, immediately, and always.

-• Limit tech time to allow more time for play in the “real world.”
+- Limit tech time to allow more time for play in the “real world.”
 Research shows children learn more quickly through face to face interactions with parents and other caregivers.

-• When children are watching TV, parents need to stay involved.
+- When children are watching TV, parents need to stay involved.
 Parents should watch videos with children, ask questions, and provide descriptions of what’s being shown, promoting a “language rich, socially interactive” experience.

-• Plan daily activities.
+Hold a family meeting where screen time is on the agenda.
+Discuss a technology management plan that you can enforce.
+Get the kids to buy in by offering better alternatives and by discussing the downsides of too much screen time. - Plan daily activities.
 After morning responsibilities are met, give kids choices of fun activities they can do outside or that keep them creative and active (socializing with friends, going to the beach or park, playing sports, doing arts and crafts, or baking).

-• Get comfortable with complaints of boredom.
+- Get comfortable with complaints of boredom.
 Regardless of whether they have a swimming pool, tennis court, or a stable full of horses in the backyard, most children will complain of boredom from time to time.
 It is developmental and something kids do because they want to be entertained instead of learning how to entertain themselves.
 Boredom also allows time for kid’s minds to wander and for them to be naturally creative.

-• Expect initial pushback, regardless of the amount of screen time you allow.
+- Expect initial pushback, regardless of the amount of screen time you allow.
 Children outwardly oppose limits, yet inside they crave them.
 Try not to give in to a child’s complaints in this case.
 Instead, ride out the storm and know that they will accept your authority if you commit to following through.

-• Be a role model.
+- Be a role model.
 Designate screen-free zones and times that you, the parent, enforce and follow the rules as well.
 Parents can be great role models for limiting screen use.

 Desde el nacimiento de nuestros hijos, en nuestro hogar siempre se habló dos idiomas.
 Somos padres de dos nacionalidades distintas y hablamos idiomas distintos.
 Nuestra meta fue hablarles a nuestros hijos en nuestra lengua natal de modo que ellos crecieran inmersos en dos idiomas.
 Pero el resultado fue comunicaciones bilingües.
 Nosotros hablando en nuestra lengua natal y ellos respondiendo en inglés. ¿Entender, nos entienden? ¿Por qué simplemente no pueden hablarlo?
 También sabemos que nuestro caso no es aislado.
 Muchos padres parecen experimentar la misma situación.